Lauren Molina: Television

+Film

 Music

 Molina's vocal diversity ranges from pop belting to coloratura soprano.
 She can often be found singing in New York City and across the country with her wit-rock comedy-pop duo The Skivvies.
 Lauren and her Skivvies bandmate, Nick Cearley, played Brad and Janet in The Rocky Horror Show at the Bucks County Playhouse directed by Hunter Foster in 2013.

 In 2007, Molina released her first EP entitled "Doo-Be-Doo".
 Featuring all original folk/pop songs, this album is quirky and playful, with instrumentations such as ukulele, cello, guitar, piano, and accordion.
 In 2010, she released "Sea For Two" her first full-length album through the indy label Mother West.

 Molina has been a frequent collaborator with Jason Reischel, the Singer-Songwriter behind "My Cousin, The Emperor".
 In 2007, she played cello on the song "Pieces Fall in Place" for Reischel's solo album Irony-Free Parlor Music.
 Molina also appeared on the My Cousin, The Emperor songs Annie (The Levee Song) (cello) and Somedays (cello/vocals) from their 2011 EP The Subway Eps, Vol. I: Prospect Park West.

 Videos from live performances can be found on her youtube channel.